-The Gerry Center is renowned for its diverse offer of activities, which include temporary exhibitions, educational courses and workshops, talks, screenings, concerts and live performances.
+The Gerry Center is renowned for its diverse program of activities, which includes temporary exhibitions, educational courses and workshops, talks, screenings, concerts, and live performances.

-The center comprises a restaurant, four cafes and five stores.
-Picnicking is permitted in the central garden, south pavilion terrace and museum courtyard.
+The center also includes a restaurant, four cafes, and five stores.
+Picnicking is permitted in the central garden, south pavilion terrace, and museum courtyard.

 How our readers rate this museum (you can vote)